ulosino/ulosino/COMMENTS.md

 # Code comments

-This document describes a standard library of code comments.
+This document describes a standard collection of code comments.

 ## General

-### Licence
+### License

 ```
-// This Source Code Form is subject to the terms of the Mozilla Public License 2.0, available at http://mozilla.org/MPL/2.0/
+// This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+// If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.
 ```

 ## Import categories